cadbox1/glue-stack/docs/Notes.md

 * should i have component focused mobx stores or domain focused stores
 * VSCode is great for java and javascript development
     * needs a java debugger though
+    * tests?
+* minimise modal use
+    * be consistent with edit component and mobile UI
+    * dated